A question all sober-curious drinkers dread is, “why aren’t you drinking”?

 The problem with that is the brain doesn’t always produce answers that benefits us.
 As a matter of fact, it will oftentimes conjure up a story that isn’t true.
 How many times have you formulated a crazy story in your mind about something only to find out it was not accurate at all?
 You realize it was “all in your head” and that you were wrong.
 It happens a lot.

 So what can you do when you’re faced with societal pressure to drink?

 - Stay true to yourself.
 If you’ve decided to moderate or abstain from drinking, it’s important to see it through.

 - Simply say, “I’m not drinking tonight.”
 No excuses, no apologies, just that you aren’t drinking at that moment.
 If you want to add in because you have an early day planned for tomorrow, great.

 - Make a plan before leaving the house or being social.
 Know your surroundings, the situation ahead, plan what you will be drinking as an alternative, have an exit plan in place, and enjoy your time knowing you’re in full control.
 A goal without a plan is just a wish.
 Be a doer, not a wisher.
 Also, see How to Have a Social Life without Alcohol.

 - Have confidence in your decision not to drink.
 There is nothing wrong with taking care of yourself.

 - The moment a thought or story comes into your mind, ask if it’s true or is it just your mind playing a B-rated search engine again?
 Practice and use the SABER Method* for these moments.

-If you find that you give in and drink instead, the important piece is to ask is what was the thoughts and feelings surrounding the decision?
+If you find that you give in and drink, the important piece is to ask is what were the thoughts and feelings surrounding the decision?
 Did you allow the pressure of what others think get to you?
 Was it embarrassment?
 Something else?

 “You must learn a new way to think before you can master a new way to be”.